EarthlySkies/piledriver/SECURITY.md

 All previous versions are obsoleted the moment a new release is published.
 We have no plans of doing backports at all.

+Please also note that possible vulnerabilities in the engine's code itself are outside of the scope of this policy, unless they are directly related to the patches applied by us.
+Such vulnerabilities should be reported to the engine's maintainers instead.

 ## Reporting a Vulnerability
 If You have found a security vulnerability in our repository, please do not open a new issue, as they are public.
 Instead, please contact the project's Technical Lead, [EarthlySkies](https://github.com/EarthlySkies), directly.